Monica-Duarte11/Shark-attacks-analysis/README.md

 Taking into account the above arguments, the final hypothesis was:
 "Teenagers are the demographic group most likely to be attacked by sharks".

-# Index

-💻 The `project 21_05_teenagers.ipynb` file contains the code for cleaning and analyzing the database.

-📚 In the file `src.py` can be found the functions used for the cleaning of the data set.

-👩‍🏫 In `Shark attacks.pdf` you can see the presentation made for the pitch of the project.

 # Visualizations